 National Audubon Society offers a wide range of activities for children and families, from online bird drawing lessons to tips for observing city pigeons.
 See audubon.org/get-outside/activities/audubon-for-kids.

 Put up a bird feeder in your yard.
 The Cornell Lab of Ornithology has information on how to get started.
 Then download the free Merlin app or go to allaboutbirds.org to identify and learn about the species you’re attracting.

 And here’s a short video about outdoor nature activities with kids by our friend Rue Mapp, founder of Outdoor Afro.
-This was created before the epidemic, but can help when your family is feeling housebound now.
+This was created before the pandemic, but can help when your family is feeling housebound now.